 It's time to start thinking about transporting metal from your outlying worlds back to your homeworld, so you can build lots of ships.
 Ideally, you want to bring at least 30 metal to your homeworld every turn, to fully utilize your industry.

 Of course, you won't have enough ships yet to carry 30 metal--so do the best you can with the ships you have, until you have a chance to build more.
-Keep in mind that the first player to get his or her homeworld up to building a sustained 30 ships per turn may have a substantial military advantage over the other players.
+Keep in mind that the first player to get their homeworld up to building a sustained 30 ships per turn may have a substantial military advantage over the other players.

 And this, of course, brings us to the next, and most important part of the game: